NataliaZemlianskaia/gesso/README.md

 The package supports sparse matrices `dgCMatrix` and (filebacked) bigmatrix format from the `bigmemory` package for large or out of RAM datasets.

+Tha package allows to add unpenalized covariates to the model.

 For more information and examples please see package vignette.

 ## Installation